07th-mod/python-patcher/README.md

 - Click the lightbulb icon and you can automatically fix the issue
 - Moving the mouse cursor over a red squiggle will explain the error

+## Command line interface

+The installer also ships with an alternative command line interface for advanced users, in the form of the `cli.py` script.
+It can be executed by passing several arguments to it.
+The following arguments are required:

+- `-g GAME` -- specify the game to install.
+This should be words separated by `-` that are sufficient to recognise the necessary mod, e.g. `minagoroshi` or `umineko-question`.
+- `-p PATH` -- the path to the game installation location.
+- `-m MOD_TYPE` -- the type of the mod, such as `full`, `voice-only`, `adv-mode`, `novel-mode`, etc.

+The following two are optional:

+- `-o MOD_OPTION` -- used to install optional mod options, e.g. `bgm-fix` or `ryukishi-sprites`.
+Can be repeated several times to include multiple options, e.g. `-o bgm-fix -o se-fix`.
+- `--non-steam` -- this should be specified if patching a non-Steam version of a game.

 ## Travis Setup

 It is HIGHLY recommended to use a linter when editing .travis.yml files - pycharm provides this functionality.